-For the purposes of the Due Diligence Code, any land within 200m of waters is considered likely to contain Aboriginal objects (and therefore of moderate or higher archaeological potential), unless it is disturbed land.
+For the purposes of the Due Diligence Code, any ridgeline is considered likely to contain Aboriginal objects (and therefore of moderate or higher archaeological potential), unless it is disturbed land.

-Whilst the development area includes a crest landform and land within 200m of waters and may have acted as a focus point for Aboriginal occupation in the past, the area is also disturbed within the meaning of the Code.
+Whilst the development area includes a hill crest and may have acted as a focus point for Aboriginal occupation in the past, the area is also disturbed within the meaning of the Code.
 This means that any Aboriginal objects that may be present are likely to also be disturbed and unlikely to remain in-situ.
-It should also be noted that within the local area there are areas far more likely to contain Aboriginal objects resulting from Aboriginal occupation, such as raised banks along the Mulwaree River.
+It should also be noted that within the local area there are areas far more likely to contain Aboriginal objects resulting from Aboriginal occupation, such as higher order tributaries.